-- International business - Stage models (e.g. Uppsala model): Internationalization is a gradual process, from domestic growth to exports to FDI. - Born globals: Some firms focus on global markets from the very beginning.
+- International business - Stage models (e.g. Uppsala model): Internationalization is a gradual process, from domestic growth to exports to FDI. - Resource-based view: Firm-specific assets, such as productivity, technology, brands, marketing, networks, experiencem and so forth - Born globals: Some firms focus on global markets from the very beginning.
 The products and services they provide are so internationalized that their customers are found in all countries - Economics: productivity advantages - Exporting is connected to high (fixed) trade costs - Exporters must be more productive than non-exporters to cover trade costs and still make a profit - Productivity comes before exports